byu-cce270/content/docs/unit1/5_gantt_charts/gantt_hw.md

 10. In the TASK column (column A), write PHASE 1 in cell A6.
 Below this cell, create four tasks that will take place during phase 1.
 11. Below the first phase and its 4 tasks, write PHASE 2, and create four tasks below it that will take place during phase 2.
-12. For your first task, reference it's start date as the start of the project.
+12. For your first task, reference its start date as the start of the project.
 13. Create a duration for each of the tasks and set the end date for the tasks as their start date + the duration.
 14. Once all task start and end dates are in, input the start and end dates of PHASE 1 and PHASE 2 by referencing the day the first task in the phase started as the start date, and the last day the last task in the phase ended as the end date.
 15. Create a conditional formatting rule that will take the duration of the task and input a bar in the schedule for the correct amount of days.